GarmentDiffusion: 3D Garment Sewing Pattern Generation with Multimodal Diffusion Transformers: Method

 \paragraph{Pattern representation.} Suppose that a dataset contains at most $M$ panels for all patterns, and each panel contains at most $N$ edges.
 We pad the pattern $\mathbf{P} \in \mathbb{R}^{|m \times n| \times |E_j|}$ that has $m$ panels ($m \leq M$) and $n$ edges per panel ($n \leq N$) to the uniform $M \times N$ sequence length, which is denoted as $\mathbf{P}' \in \mathbb{R}^{|M \times N| \times |E_j|}$.
-That is, all panels $\{ P_i \}_{i > m}^M$ are set to $\mathbf{0}$, and all edges $\{ E_j \}_{j > n}^{N}$ are set to $\mathbf{0}$ as well.
+That is, all panels $\{ P_i \}_{i > m}^M$ are set to $\mathbf{0}$, and all edges $\{ E_j \}_{j > n}^{N}$ are set to $\mathbf{0}$ as well, where $i$ and $j$ denote the index of panel and edge, respectively.
 The hierarchical pattern representation is illustrated in Figure~\ref{fig:tokenize}.
 This edge-oriented pattern representation largely shortens the token sequence length compared to the coordinate-oriented representation in DressCode.
 Different from the “token-by-token” causal generation, all these tokens can be processed by subsequent diffusion transformers \textbf{in parallel}.